rishi2062/LetsTryAssign/README.md

 - [ ] Role Based Api access
 - [ ] Instead of taking customerId , restaurantId based on role , we can make use of userId
 - [ ] Valid Error Codes
-- [ ] Docker Deployment , tried but left due to time constriant